silviot/edx-platform-wiki/Shopping Cart.md

 The Open edX platform supports a number of use cases to enable eCommerce.
 The most typical use cases are:

 - As an administrator of a run of a course, I would like to only allow students from enrolling in a course unless they purchase the course with a Credit Card.
-- As an administrator of a run of a course, I would like to set up discounting via coupons
+- As an administrator of a run of a course, I would like to set up discounting via coupons.
 - As an administrator of a run of a course, I would also like to get some financial reporting on this course.
-- As a user, I wish to enter myself into a course that has an associated price (single-seat purchase)
+- As a user, I wish to enter myself into a course that has an associated price (single-seat purchase).
-- As a user, I wish to enter a group of people into a course that has an associated price (multiple-seat purchase)
+- As a user, I wish to enter a group of people into a course that has an associated price (multiple-seat purchase).

 Note that edX.org has additional use-cases regarding the purchasing of "Verified Certificates", which will not be covered in this Documentation, as the UX flows are different.